kevmo/personal/README.md

 ## 💌 Feedback delivery

-Direct & ASAP.
+Directly, politely, and ASAP.
 Raise issues, and we will resolve them (probably...).
 I almost never work with people I don't want to work with, so I generally feel confident that growth/resolution/improvement (in all kinds of ways) can come from constructive feedback.

+Professionalism is a quality I strive for.
+If we're both being professional, it should be fine.
+We are in this together!

 ## ☕️ What energives me

 Improving the lives of other people.

 Laughter.
 Please feel free to make jokes around me.
 Even if I don't laugh, I'm likely to be amused by the effort!

+Learning new things.
+I think one of the main reasons many people don't grow much past high school is because they stop learning new stuff.
+The idea of not growing terrifies me, so I'm constantly trying to pick up new skills or tossing my hats into fairly different arenas.

+Good teammates.
+Never underestimate the power of being surrounded by highly-motivated people.

 ## 📣 Quotes I like